 The student has to sit examens for those subjects for which he or she has not yet obtained a satisfactory result or for which he or she has not yet taken the exam.
 Each exam however can only be presented twice during the year.

 At the end of your stay a Transcript of records will be sent to the departmental coordinator of your home institution.
-This document is exclusively for academic recognition of courses taken at UCL by the home university.
+This document is exclusively for academic recognition of courses taken at UCLouvain by the home university.